pingcap/docs/br/backup-storage-S3.md

 > **Note:**
 >
-> To back up data to an S3 bucket with object locking enabled, you need to use TiDB v6.3.0 or later.
+> To back up data to an S3 bucket with Object Lock enabled, you need to use TiDB v6.3.0 or later.

 ## Application scenarios